rust-lang/rust/src/doc/tutorial.md

 function, and the module `farm`.
 The module `farm` also contains two functions and a third module `barn`, which contains a function `hay`.

-(In case you already stumbled over `extern crate`: It isn't directly related to a bare `mod`, we'll get to it later. )

 ## Paths and visibility

 We've now defined a nice module hierarchy.
 But how do we access the items in it from our `main` function?